 - Tax Consequences.
 A division of marital and divisible property transferred between spouses is generally not a taxable event.
 However, funds transferred from retirement plans and Individual Retirement Accounts (IRAs) and selling marital assets to third parties (such as a home which has increased in value) can have significant tax consequences.
 Make sure to inform your lawyer about any assets which may fall into this category.

 Contact an Experienced NC Divorce Attorney

 If you have substantial separate, marital and/or divisible property, the best course of action is to contact a North Carolina divorce attorney as soon as possible to guard your assets.
-Call us today at 855-928-0531 to schedule your free consultation.
+Call us today at 855-928-0531 to schedule your consultation.